 We can use the amplitude function for two interfering waves, tailored to the double slit scenario, to write a function for amplitude.

 We can use the fact that intensity goes as amplitude squared to write a function for the intensity of double slit diffraction.
 The final form writes intensity Idouble in terms of the intensity I1 = ca2 at the screen due to one wave, using a proportionality constant c.

 A diffraction grating is similar to a double slit, but with many more slits.
-This diagram shows ten slits (or lines) but a typical diffraction grating can have hundreds or thousands of slits.
+This diagram shows ten slits (or lines) but a typical diffraction grating can have 300 to 3600 slits per millimeter.

 Each slit increases the amplitude of the light, so for N slits, the intensity goes as N2 times the intensity of the light from one slit.

 Different wavelengths of light diffract by different degrees.
 Long wavelengths of light diffract more than short wavelengths.
 This makes diffraction gratings very useful for analyzing the wavelengths that make up a particular sample of light.